REANNZ/federationregistry2-Tuakiri/installer/README.md

 4. You should now be within the FR dashboard and you can view some basic subscriber information.
 5. Get Administrative access for 'Fred Bloggs'
 	1. execute `ssh root@{dns-entry}`
 	2. in the ssh session execute `mysql`
 	3. run the mysql command 'use federationregistry_exampledb; insert into role_subjects (role_id, subject_base_id) values (1, 2);
 	4. Refresh your browser, 'Fred Bloggs' is now a super administrator and can assign those rights to others via the web interface.
 6. Edit both of the `fr-config.groovy` files and set 'aaf.fr.bootstrap=false'
+6. Run `service federationregistry restart`
 6. You're done!.

 ## War vs Developer mode